timalamenciak/Solidago/README.md

 [Fridays for Future KW](https://www.facebook.com/fridaysforfuturekw/) - Friday youth climate strike protests.
 The local branch of [Greta Thunberg's international effort](https://www.fridaysforfuture.org/).

 [Extinction Rebellion KW](https://www.facebook.com/groups/ExtinctionRebellionKW/) - The KW branch of the worldwide [Extinction Rebellion movement](https://rebellion.earth) organizes local protests and talks.
 There is also an [Ontario-wide chapter](https://www.facebook.com/extinctionrebellionontario/).

+[Wellington Water Watchers (Guelph)](http://wellingtonwaterwatchers.ca/) - This group is committed to protecting local water sources, which largely involves [fighting off Nestle](https://www.saynotonestle.ca/) in its attempts to harvest and bottle groundwater.

 #### Green your business